-Please note, there are four main levels of expansion of Jeremy Griffith’s biological explanation of the human condition.
-The presentation that goes into all Jeremy’s explanations of the human condition at great length is provided in .
-Then there is Jeremy’s definitive presentation of his explanation in his 2016 book , which is the recommended text to read for a comprehensive understanding of his treatise.
-There is also the short, condensed version of FREEDOM in the booklet .
-Finally there are the which present all the main explanations in FREEDOM in wonderfully illustrated bite-sized portions.
+Please note, there are five main levels of expansion of Jeremy Griffith’s biological explanation of the human condition.
+THE Interview provides the ideal, very short introduction to the explanation, while Transform Your Life And Save The World provides a slightly longer, but still short, condensed summary of it.
+Then there is Jeremy’s definitive presentation of his explanation in his 2016 book FREEDOM: The End Of The Human Condition, which is the recommended text to read for a comprehensive understanding of his treatise.
+Then there are the 58 Freedom Essays which present all the main explanations in FREEDOM in wonderfully illustrated bite-sized portions.
+And finally, the presentation that goes into all Jeremy’s explanations of the human condition at great length is Freedom Expanded.
 As well as these presentations there are various documents that deal with particular aspects of Jeremy’s treatise and of the World Transformation Movement that promotes that understanding.
 The contents of earlier books and publications about Jeremy’s treatise, including this essay, will in time be fully absorbed into and covered by the above presentations.

 A longer, more in-depth description of